Paddle Boarding With Your Dog

 This step is all just practice.
 Starting in the house, the best thing you can do is to introduce your dog to the board in a comfortable environment.
 Next, you can use the board like a bed and start practicing simple commands, as standing on and learning to sit or lie down on the board can be a valuable lesson before you hit the water.
 We found that the key to this is all about high value treats and making it into a game.
 Your dog will quickly associate the board as a safe place.
 Just be sure to take your time and not rush this step.

 One thing to watch when trying this is to never leave the dog alone with the board.
 Some dogs may just see a very large and exciting chew toy!
-Likewise, cats LOVE to sink their claws into a soft deck pad like a scratching post.
+Likewise, cats love to sink their claws into a soft deck pad like a scratching post.
 Always keep the deckpad side away from cats.
+We have learnt this from experience.
+The terror that ensues from realizing you left your deck pad exposed and your cat is not in your field of vision is a feeling we would enthusiastically spare you.

 Getting Your Dog Onto A SUP (On The Water)